MyBord/mybord-client/docs/projectManagement.md

   * add roadmap section to about dev page.
 Add to about mybord page as well?
   * replace clickable typography components with button components of type tertiary
+  * dropdown options for category add card modal should be received from the backend
   * Make about dev page responsive
   * reset store on logout?
     * https://www.apollographql.com/docs/react/networking/authentication/#cookie